Thyroid Cancer Treatment

 Standard options include:

-Surgery: Surgical removal of the thyroid is called thyroidectomy.
+Surgery: Surgical removal of the thyroid is called a thyroidectomy.
 The surgeon makes an incision at the base of the neck and removes the thyroid gland.
 If the cancer is limited to one part of the thyroid, the surgeon may remove just that part.
 This is called a thyroid lobectomy.

 The surgeon also may remove lymph nodes in the neck and other tissue, including four small parathyroid glands.